Davski/Fifty-Fullstack-Coding-Test/README.md

 Actually logging in and owning sensors by user.
 What happens is on successful login the access and refresh tokens are printed on the screen.

-Seeding the readings databse through a model manager.
+Seeding the readings database through a model manager.
 This would be required to make each sensor own its readings through a foreign key.
-An actual frontend with paginations to see readings and filter them, own or delete them.
+An actual separate frontend page with paginations to see readings and filter them, own or delete them.
 A graph to show the data visually.
 Styling for the frontend.
 Actual tests using pytest and pytest-django.